 Most of them are set on the beach, such as:

-- Weather: The winter weather in Tulúm (Mexico) will normally be warm during the day and warm during the night.
+Weather: The fall, winter, and spring weather in Tulúm (Mexico) will normally be warm during the day and warm during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Tulúm (Mexico) you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.